-As with any stock, the price of our shares will fluctuate with market conditions and other factors.
-If shares are sold, the price received may be more or less than the original investment.
-Whether investors will realize gains or losses upon the sale of our shares will not depend directly upon our net asset value, but will depend upon the market price of the shares at the time of sale.
 We cannot assure you that a trading market will develop for our common stock after this offering or, if one develops, that such trading market can be sustained.
 Shares of companies offered in an initial public offering often trade at a discount to the initial offering price due to underwriting discounts and related offering expenses.
-Therefore, our shares may be more appropriate for long-term investors than for investors with shorter investment horizons and should not be treated as trading vehicles.
 Also, shares of closed-end investment companies frequently trade at a discount from net asset value.
 This characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether our common stock will trade at, above or below net asset value.